 Recent Performances and Highlights

 In her spare time, Heinle is a writer, health enthusiast and social media marketer.
-She is passionate about story telling, creativity, making people laugh, being goofy, health & wellness and living life to the fullest.
-During the week, you can find her frequenting different coffee shops after a quick run or zen yoga "sesh", and on the weekends, taste-testing a new mezcal cocktail recipe at a swanky speakeasy with creative friends, or switching it up for football Sundays with the fam.
+She is passionate about story telling, creativity, laughing, wellness, feeling our feelings and mindful living.
+During the week, you can find her frequenting coffee shops and workout studios and on the weekends, sipping mezcal cocktails with her friends or Sundays with "the fam".

-Caroline stars in Lake Film's latest project, "STILL".
-A thriller based on writer, Christopher Mancuso's, personal experiences with sleep paralysis, which is now circulating festivals.
-Caroline plays leading actress Tracey.
+STILL is a thriller based on writer, Christopher Mancuso's, personal experience with sleep paralysis, continues to circulate festivals.
 Watch the trailer HERE!

 Caroline's poetry and microblogs can be viewed on her account: Same Coin Different Side.

 WHITE NOISE is finished with production and currently running the festival circuit!

 "WHITE NOISE" is a dramatic short film based on her blog about her struggles with scoliosis, which was shared in the NY Post and Daily Mail.

 It gained MORE PRESS in a 2020 interview with Hoboken Girl.